juansegiraldo/GEWrapper/docs/CUSTOM_SQL_GUIDE.md

 ## 🆘 Getting Help

 If you're stuck:
+1. **Try the AI Generator**: Use the built-in OpenAI integration for instant query generation
-1. Use the LLM prompt above with ChatGPT/Claude
+2. Use the LLM prompt above with ChatGPT/Claude as a fallback
-2. Check the "Common Validation Patterns" section
+3. Check the "Common Validation Patterns" section
-3. Use the "🧪 Test Query" button to debug
+4. Use the "🧪 Test Query" button to debug
-4. Review the "Common Mistakes" section
+5. Review the "Common Mistakes" section
-5. Start with a simple query and build up complexity
+6. Start with a simple query and build up complexity

 ---